ahmeedusamaa/MyOwnRTOS/README.md

 # AO-RTOS

-**Real-Time Operating System Was implemented and Tested on Stm32f103 based on Corex-M3 processor, built on the ARM CMSIS V5 Library for easy porting.**
+**A Real-Time Operating System has been implemented and Tested on Stm32f103 based on Corex-M3 processor, built on the ARM CMSIS V5 Library for easy porting.**

 **AO-RTOS Overview**
 #### Create Main Stack: